designforsf/brigade-matchmaker/README.md

 A matching algorithm is employed to generate a sorted list of projects.
 This algorithm uses the interests, skills, and goals entered by the new member to score every project based on keyword matching.

 A list of projects sorted by the matching scores is presented to the new member.
 There is information describing each project and how it fits what he/she is looking for.
 Within this list, the new member is then able to select projects that interest them and send messages to project leaders.

+## Wireframe Prototype

+Check out our [Wireframe Prototype](https://www.justinmind.com/usernote/tests/10742872/22268666/23072489/index.html#/screens/d12245cc-1680-458d-89dd-4f0d7fb22724)... start by clicking on the white "Hack Night Check In" button.

+---

 # Architectural Overview